sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982072 - Door Kokba Hostel.md

  62: 0x0158 [0x03] ExtData[1]->WorkLocal[8] = Work_Zone[0]
  63: 0x015D [0x03] Work_Zone_1700[22] = Work_Zone[0]
  64: 0x0162 [0x2B] Ohsi Shomahl (ID: 16982454/0x010321B6) [9766*]:
-    → "You wish to request \u00072\u000C\u001E[/Unity/Currents Of Time/Xmas/Turmoil/Conflict: March Of The Hero/Conflict: You Want To Live Forever?/Trembling Sky/Happily Ever After/The Ruler Of The Skies/Second Ode: Distant Promises/Dusk And Dawn/Fourth Ode: Clouded Dawn/Words Unspoken--Pso'Xja/VS Promathia/A New Morning]\u00073?\u007F1\u0000\u0007"
+    → "You wish to request "[/Unity/Currents Of Time/Xmas/Turmoil/Conflict: March Of The Hero/Conflict: You Want To Live Forever?/Trembling Sky/Happily Ever After/The Ruler Of The Skies/Second Ode: Distant Promises/Dusk And Dawn/Fourth Ode: Clouded Dawn/Words Unspoken--Pso'Xja/VS Promathia/A New Morning]"?"
  65: 0x0169 [0x23] WAIT_FOR_DIALOG_INTERACTION
  66: 0x016A [0x24] CREATE_DIALOG(message_id=9769*, default_option=0*, option_flags=0*)
-    → "This is the song you request?\u0007\u000BThat's the one!\u0007Let me see the list again...\u007F1\u0000\u0007"
+    → "This is the song you request?
+[That's the one!/Let me see the list again...]"
  67: 0x0171 [0x25] WAIT_DIALOG_SELECT()
  68: 0x0172 [0x02] IF !(Work_Zone[0] == 1*) GOTO 0x0180
  69: 0x017A [0x01] GOTO 0x0142